Agency Reporting Requirements for USAspending.Gov

 Section 6055—Other Systems Used for USAspending

 - Federal Procurement Data System (FPDS) – FPDS is the system in which federal agencies report procurement award data.
-USAspending extracts data from FPDS for purposes of File D1 in Broker submissions and subsequent publishing on USAspending.gov.
+USAspending extracts data from FPDS for purposes of File D1 in Data Broker submissions and subsequent publishing on USAspending.gov.

 - System for Award Management (SAM.gov) – Recipients which are required to report information on their Highly Compensated Executives do so through SAM.gov.
-USAspending extracts this information for File E in the Broker and publishing on USAspending.gov.
+USAspending extracts this information for File E in the Data Broker and publishing on USAspending.gov.

 - FFATA Subaward Reporting System (FSRS) – FSRS is the reporting tool federal prime awardees (i.e., prime contractors and prime grant recipients) use to capture data regarding their first-tier subawards to meet the FFATA reporting requirements.
-USAspending extracts subaward data from FSRS for File F information for the DATA Act Broker and subsequent publishing on USAspending.gov.
+USAspending extracts subaward data from FSRS for File F information for the Data Broker and subsequent publishing on USAspending.gov.

 - Central Accounting and Reporting System (CARS) – CARS provides authoritative data about Treasury Account Symbols, such as the TAS components, financial reporting entity, and related budget function.

-- Governmentwide Treasury Account Symbol Adjusted Trial Balance System (GTAS) – GTAS provides SF133 budgetary data for which File A is validated or provisionally created by the Broker.
+- Governmentwide Treasury Account Symbol Adjusted Trial Balance System (GTAS) – GTAS provides SF133 budgetary data for which File A is validated or provisionally created by the Data Broker.

 Section 6060—Submission Metadata

-Additionally, certain metadata surrounding DABS and FABS submissions is collected by the Broker for availability on USAspending, including:
+Additionally, certain metadata surrounding DABS and FABS submissions is collected by the Data Broker for availability on USAspending, including:

 - reporting period,